 Slowinski Shifting Sand Dunes

 Now we are on the dunes and these trees have already been destroyed.
-For me this looks like Lapland, snow, snow and snow everywhere, but no – it’s sand, white soft sand.
+For me this looks like Lapland, snow, snow and snow everywhere, but no – it’s sand, soft white sand.

-Slowinski National Park was a great nature experience and worth the long drive from Gdansk.
-If you got interested in the park and the dunes, you can read more on the website of the National Park >>
+Slowinski National Park was a great nature experience and worth a day trip from Gdansk.
+If you got interested in this nature wonder, read more about it on the website of Slowinski National Park >>

 Lunch at Palac Ciekocinko

-Here is a picture of the palace and their horse stables.
-You can see more pictures and the exact location on the website of Palac Ciekocinko >>
+Here is one more picture of the palace and their horse stables.
+For more pictures and the exact location of the palace check out the website of Palac Ciekocinko >>

 Back to Gdansk

 Soon we came to the Gnydia-Gdansk motorway and drove through huge suburbs and shopping districts.
 Many of the huge apartment blocks dating from the Communist period had been restored afterwards and painted in strong colors, but many others were still grey as they were.

 Slowinski, Kashubia and the palace of Ciekocinko was a nice day out from the city.
 If you have any suggestions where else to visit in this region please share your knowledge.

 My trip to Gdansk was made in cooperation with the Polish Tourism Board, but like always all opinions shared in my blog articles are my own.